flies-jedi/fly-jedi.github.io/_projects/2025JEDImeeting.md

 related_publications: false
 ---

-You will be able to register here starting mid-december https://flyjedi.sciencesconf.org/
+You will be able to register here starting mid-december <a href="https://flyjedi.sciencesconf.org/" target="_blank">here</a>.

 We decided to organize that first post COVID IRL JEDI meeting at the <a href = "https://chateaudufey.com/">Château du Feÿ</a> from June 3 to 5, 2025.